xycforgithub/DoubleTransfer_MEDIQA2019/README.md

 Please cite the above paper if you use this code.

 ## Results
-We results produced by this package as follows.
+We report results produced by this package as follows.

 |                     Task                    |                Score(%)                |   Rank  |
 |:-------------------------------------------:|:--------------------------------------:|:-------:|